 One of the informal caregivers described how navigating the health administration and organizing the services for the persons with dementia were challenging and distressing: I’ve felt that it’s incredibly difficult to find that thread, where do I start to wind?
 (M) Several informal caregivers described this sense of not knowing where to start when seeking help.
 First, they found it difficult to identify and describe what the problem actually was.
 Second, due to limited knowledge about the municipal care and support services, they found it hard to identify and contact the right instances that might be able to help them.
 One spouse described how they experienced this in the time following her husband being diagnosed with dementia:

 To me, it’s been very important (the coordinator’s help), because it’s a lot of work and many things to follow up, you know.
 It’s appointments with the general practitioner, the ophthalmologist, then he has some skin problems, so it’s the dermatologist...
 Then you need to stay in touch with the homecare services, and remember to buy medicines at the pharmacy and remember this and that and then less and less is working at home.
 So I felt that having one person to relate to has been very good for me.
 To kind of see some steps ahead, you know, she can say ‘I think you might need… and we might as well apply right away’ (…) If I feel that we need some more help, I talk to (coordinator), I don’t talk to anybody else.
-(Participant K)
+(Participant K, informal caregiver)